benspector-mls/f23-2-3-0-todo-app-example/README.md

 This README documents my process for building this simple Todo App using Vite.
 Use it like a tutorial if you would like.

+The repo itself contains all of the final solution code. **I do NOT recommend that you clone/fork this repo**.
+Instead, use it as a reference as you create your own repository.

 <!-- TOC -->

 - [Vite](#vite)